vindarel/lisp-journey/content/pythonVSlisp.md

 ## Editing code

 *Python*: we edit code line by line, paragraph by paragraph.
 We can try out half-backed editor plugins to edit code by semantic units.
-We must even pay attention to add a couple whitespace there, remove one there.
-We are from the immediate interactive feedback of the hacker's vision "Inventing on Principles".
+Sometimes we must even pay attention to add a couple whitespace there, remove one there.
+We are far from the immediate interactive feedback of the hacker's vision "Inventing on Principles".

 *Common Lisp*: we edit code by semantic units.
 I love emacs' [lispy